Frehiwot-G/OCR/README.md

 # 🧠 Optical Character Recognition (OCR) with Tesseract

 This project performs Optical Character Recognition (OCR) using **Tesseract OCR** along with **OpenCV** preprocessing techniques.
-It extracts text from printed images, compares it to ground truth, calculates accuracy metrics, and exports results as CSV and PDF.
+It extracts text from images, compares it to ground truth, calculates accuracy metrics, and exports results as CSV and PDF.

 ---

 ## 📁 Project Structure

-│
 ├── images/ # Folder containing input images
 ├── ground_truths/ # Folder for Ground truth for each image ├── requirements.txt # Python package dependencies